ahaywood/Web-Interactivity-and-Engagement/chapter-3/index.md

 In practice, you will never code a template from scratch.
 In fact, the only reason you would want to do that is because 1) you are taking a class about learning the concepts of CMSs, or 2) you make a LOT of templates for a specific CMS and making sure the specific details you rely on are included and nothing else is important to you.

-Even with our “from scratch” approach, I will still utilize external frameworks to add functionality (see Components).
+Even with our "from scratch" approach, I will still utilize external frameworks to add functionality (see Components).
 Many CMSs have preferred frameworks that they integrate well with, so sometimes knowing a CMS also includes knowing certain frameworks too.

 ### Tutorial: Creating a WordPress Template
 Making a template is a relatively easy process.
 The difficult part is making it look how you want it to.